 Make sure to have your carts by the curb by 6:00 a.m. on collection day to avoid your trash not being collected.

-Kayak Launch: The Town's first kayak launch is operational at Bridgeview Park.
-The launch is part of our Parks and Recreation Trust Fund grant project.
-This is the first of two launches that will be installed.
+Kayak Launch: The Town has two kayak launches for the public's enjoyment at Bridgeview Park.
+The launches are part of our Parks and Recreation Trust Fund grant project.

 Annual Beach Monitoring Report: Fran Way from Applied Technology and Management presented the Annual Beach Monitoring Report results at the October 18th BOC meeting.
 Click here to view his slideshow.

 Transient Dock: Our new transient dock at Bridgeview Park is now open.
 Click here to view the registration form.